sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Thus historians do not refer to the brahmanical religion of the time as Hinduism, but rather as Vedism or Brahmanism.
 It was nearly a thousand years later that the movement recognizable as modern Hinduism became prominent in India.
 To be sure, much of Hinduism is drawn from the Vedas, in the same way that much of Catholicism is drawn from the Hebrew scriptures that Christians call the Old Testament.
 But were you to meet Abraham or Noah and address them as “Catholics”, they would not know what you are talking about.
 And the Indians of the Buddha’s time would have been equally unfamiliar with the very idea of “Hinduism”.

 All this notwithstanding, there is an oft-repeated claim to the effect that the Buddha “was born, lived, and died a Hindu”, attributed to the great pioneer of Indology, Thomas Rhys Davids.
-While it is true that he did write this, it was in an early work, page 116 of <cite>Buddhism: its history and literature</cite>, a lecture series published in 1896.
-But by 1912 his views had changed, for on page 83 of <cite>Buddhism: Being a sketch of the life and teachings of Gautama, the Buddha</cite>, he said:
+While it is true that he did write this, it was in an early work, page 116 of <cite class="book">Buddhism: its history and literature</cite>, a lecture series published in 1896.
+But by 1912 his views had changed, for on page 83 of <cite class="book">Buddhism: Being a sketch of the life and teachings of Gautama, the Buddha</cite>, he said:

 >Gautama was born, and brought up, and lived, and died a typical Indian.
 Hinduism had not yet, in his time, arisen.